jubs12/mt-dnn_port/README.md

 # Results

-- Trained Models in Trained models.md
+- Trained Models are available in Trained models.md

-- ASSIN formatted output in all_results/assin
+- ASSIN formatted outputs are available in all_results/assin